fhildeb/lukso-node-guide/6-blockchain-clients/README.md

 # 6. Blockchain Client Setup

-This section of the node guide covers a range of topics that provide the foundational knowledge and practical skills you'll need to successfully establish and maintain your node in the blockchain network.
-It features the port, router, and firewall configurations, as well as the setups for the CLI and Docker containers in order to run the LUKSO blockchain.
+This section of the node guide covers a range of topics that provide the foundational knowledge and practical skills you'll need to establish and maintain your node in the blockchain network successfully.
+It features the port, router, firewall configurations, and setups for the CLI and Docker containers to run the LUKSO blockchain.

 1. [LUKSO Blockchain Setup Types](./01-setup-types.md)
 2. [Ethereum Network Theory](./02-network-theory.md)